-Have you ever noticed how a domesticated animal no longer has the urge to hunt?
-It begs for food and depends on the system that’s domesticating it—never fully reaching its potential.
+Have you ever noticed how a domesticated animal loses the urge to hunt?
+Instead, it begs for food and depends on the system that’s domesticating it—never fully reaching its potential.
 Much like domesticated animals, our lives are too comfortable.

-Comfort slows progress.
+Our comfort slows down our progress.
 If we live like tomorrow is guaranteed, we’ll struggle to overcome even the slightest adversity.
 Most people spend their entire lives caught in a loop that began during childhood.

 Why not take the proverbial ‘wheel’ and start making progress now?
 Here are five lessons in life you should avoid learning too late.

 1. Read more books.

 Reading expands our awareness and helps us to see from different perspectives.
 Rather than watching TV, try reading a few non-fiction books (especially Robert Greene books).

 2. You do not think like who you want to become.